 I just had a client call and asked me this question this morning, “How do international patents work?”
-There are four things you need to understand as a business owner, entrepreneur, inventor when you're starting to think about whether you should protect this outside the United States internationally, in other countries, with a patent.
+There are four things you need to understand as a business owner, entrepreneur, or inventor when you're starting to think about whether you should file for patent protection internationally i.e., outside of the United States.

 THERE'S NO GLOBAL PATENT

 The most important basics: there are four things you need to understand.
-The first has to do with non-disclosure agreements, which allow you to protect yourself with respect to if you think you might want to ever get a patent in another country outside the United States.
-The laws in each country are different in their patent system.
-The United States is a little bit of an odd duck as it has a grace period of one year, but that is not the case in many other countries.
+The first has to do with non-disclosure agreements, which allow you to protect yourself if you think you might want to ever get a patent in another country outside the United States.
+The laws in each country are different in each local patent system.
+The United States is a little bit of an odd duck as it has a grace period of one year from first publication, but that is not the case in many other countries.

 PATENT GRACE PERIOD

 In the United States, if you publicly disclose or offer to sell your invention, you have one year to file your patent application with the US Patent Office.
-If you don't, then it's lost forever.
-If you do happen to get a patent through, it could later be invalidated because you waited more than year so you have a one-year grace card.
-In contrast to the one-year grace period, in the US and a couple other countries like Canada has a similar grace period.
-I think that most countries in the world notably Europe, China, and Japan.
-Those type of countries have a an absolute novelty in under the absolute novelty day that you expose or you know publicly disclose your inventive idea whatever public disclosure is that's a factual issue.
+If you don't, then your right to file for a patent is lost forever.
+If you do happen to get a patent through, it could later be invalidated because you waited more than year.
+So you have a one-year grace period.
+I think that most countries in the world, notably Europe, China, and Japan, do not offer a grace period.
+Instead of a grace period, most countries require “absolute novelty.”
+Under the absolute novelty rule, you vaporize your right to file a patent on the day that you expose or publicly disclose your inventive idea.

-The general rule is that day that you disclose it if you don't have a patent application filing filed on that date you just blew your patent rights in those absolute novelty countries, which is most of the world.
-That's the general rule, but country by country there's going to be specifics that I as a U.S .patent attorney would have to check with local counsel in each country but what their specifics are in a country.
+The general rule in absolute novelty countries is that the day that you disclose your invention without already having a patent application filed in at least one country is the day you just blew your patent rights in those absolute novelty countries, which is most of the world.
+That's the general rule, but country by country there may be nuances in special situations that I as a U.S. patent attorney would have to check with local counsel about specifics in any particular foreign country.

-The general rule also is that non-disclosure agreement will protect you from a disclosure when you make it say.
-Say you have a meeting with a manufacturer, a supplier, a vendor, a licensee or you have a meeting and the meetings under NDA that NDA moat in a lot of countries.
-My understanding is that that that will protect you against this absolute novelty rule.
-It won't be considered a disclosure.
-This essentially creates your own grace period long as no one else you know goes and beats you to the to the Patent Office in whatever country and create your own grades grace period with NDA's.
+The general rule also is that a non-disclosure agreement will protect you from a small-scale disclosure.
+For example, say you have a meeting with a manufacturer, a supplier, a vendor, or a licensee and the meeting is under NDA.
+My understanding is that NDA can protect you against this absolute novelty rule in some novelty countries.
+Your NDA protected disclosure might not trigger the absolute novelty bar.
+This essentially creates your own grace period as long as no one else goes and beats you to the to the Patent Office.

 International patent expenses

-The second point is once you leave the United States, if you thought the United States patent system was expensive, way do you get a load of what it cost to file internationally.
-The United States generally is a bargain for the value you get the quality of the protection and the cost to get a patent.
-For example, today I was just talking to a client we got our we got a patent allowed in ten months on an advance system without accelerating or anything.
-You know the patent system can be quite affordable and effective when you follow the right procedures and the best practices.
+The second point relates to patent spend is once you leave the United States.
+If you thought the United States patent system was expensive, wait until you find out what it costs to file internationally.
+The United States generally is a bargain for the value you get, the quality of the protection, and the cost to get a patent.
+For example, today I was just talking to a client for whom we got a patent allowed in ten months on an advanced system without accelerating or anything.
+The U.S. patent system can be quite affordable and effective when you follow the right procedures and the best practices.

 Ability to defer the cost

-The third point I want to make today is the ability to defer the cost you don't even have to decide right away when we're just filing a provisional or filing a non-provisional in the United States it's the first patent application on your idea you've got 12 months under these treaties the PCT and the Paris Convention before you have to make a decision and may actually make a filing in either to the PCT or direct in another country most of the countries that anybody cares about are signatories to these treaties so for the most part with a couple of minor exceptions you have 12 months to get your patent application filed.
+The third point I want to make today is the ability to defer the cost.
+You don't have to decide right away when filing a provisional or a non-provisional in the United States.
+If it's the first patent application on your idea, then you've got 12 months under the PCT and the Paris Convention before you have to make a decision whether or not to actually make a filing in either to the PCT or direct in another country.
+Most of the countries that anybody cares about are signatories to these treaties.
+For the most part, with a couple of minor exceptions, you have 12 months to get your patent application filed outside the U.S.

-You don't have to decide right away when you're worried about protect getting your provisional or your non provisional first application filed in the US you got that 12 months before you have to even think about it so don't sweat it right away it's not like you have to make this big decision right away where they have to go international or not just defer that decision.
+You don't have to decide right away when you're worried about getting your provisional or your non provisional.
+After your first application is filed in the U.S., you'll have 12 months before you have committed to an international patent filing so you can defer that decision.

 International path is through the PCT

-When you go this PCT route plus you get some a good search results.
-Typically, that gives you some good insight as to is this worth investing in or not you know if it comes back and totally ripped up the search is non-binding and it doesn't lead to a patent, but it is a search by a patent office and patent examiner in one of the designated countries to the PCT.
-It gives you a lot of intelligence that you can then leverage in in your in your decision-making so make it more fully informed decision.
+When you go this PCT route, you get some good search results.
+Typically, that gives you some good insight as to knowing whether this patent filing is worth continued investment or not.
+Even if the search report comes back totally ripped up, the PCT opinion is non-binding and it doesn't end the inquiry as to whether you can get a patent in a particular country.
+As a search by a patent office and patent examiner in one of the designated countries to the PCT, it provides you a lot of intelligence that you can then leverage in your decision-making so you can make a more fully informed decision.

 Hopefully, this has answered your questions to give you as the entrepreneur inventor business person some insights as to what you need to know.